rbardenet/subjective-fits/docs/index.rst

 Importing doc strings from your source code
 ################################################

 Autodoc is a sphynx plugin that allows us to embed your source code's doc strings into your documentation.
+The main documentation about autodoc can be found in the following link: http://www.sphinx-doc.org/en/stable/ext/autodoc.html#module-sphinx.ext.autodoc.
+The rest of this section explains the basics to use autodoc.

 Install the ``autodoc`` extensions in the conf.py by adding the 'sphinx.ext.autodoc' string in the extensions list::